 More complexity and growth naturally require more work, support, security and quality.
 Therefore, Polygran GmbH was founded out of the emergency situation in 2012.

-The first employee, Uthayakumar Kiddinapillai (Udin for short), is still a very important colleague today, as he formed the basic characteristics of the company culture with his diligence, expert knowledge and infectious good humor.
+The first employee, Uthayakumar Kiddinapillai (Udin for short), is still a very important colleague today, as he formed the basic features of the company culture with his diligence, expert knowledge and infectious good humor.
 Over the first few years, Polygran GmbH was able to build up a very good reputation.
 New projects and the growing workload required more and more employees.

-The company grew as if by itself, new projects were requested many times.
+The company grew as if by itself, new projects were thrown at it many times.
 After a few years, the successful projects turned into a problem.
 Polygran placed itself in a financial dependency on a single customer.
 As a consequence, other important projects had to be abandoned.
 A long time was worked hard to overcome the lean period.
 Many employees have nevertheless stayed on out of loyalty and trust.